zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-name the changed object in the what column of the 'all_user_overwrites' component, because the column lists the overwrites of more than one object type and 'added user description' alone does not tell the user which word or triple has been changed

 similar to the my tab in the word default view add a my tab to the formula default view

 add the formula overwrites to the 'all_user_overwrites' component used in the user_default view